FriendsOfCake/crud-json-api/docs/configuration/sorting.rst

 Multi Field Sorting
 ^^^^^^^^^^^^^^^^^^^

-To sort by multiple fields simply pass them as comma-separated sort fields in the order you want them applied:
+To sort by multiple fields simply pass comma-separated sort fields in the order you want them applied:

 - ``/currencies?sort=code,name``